telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 *Note that the sub-cache refresher thread saves the values of the four special fields before calling `subCacheRefresh()`*

-A faster approach would be to compare the content of the sub cache to the content in the database during the refresh, but this would mean a lot more time spent implementing the sub cache refreshing algorithm and this simpler (and slower) approach was chosen.
+A faster approach would be to compare the content of the subscription cache to the content in the database during the refresh, but this would mean a lot more time spent implementing the subscription cache refreshing algorithm and this simpler (and slower) approach was chosen.

 Now, `subCacheRefresh()` does the following: